 Please note the process group labels of IN, PL, EX, MC, and CL.
 These are PMI-provided, which means also they are PMI-approved, which also means they are required in your summaries.
 PMI will reject summaries and therefore applications that do not depict them.
 That’s why Vet Stone provides them for each process or activity you provide.

 Many civilians work 8 hours per day, 40 hours per week, 50 weeks per year.
 This means they work about 2,000 hours a year, the maximum number of annual hours PMI allows PMP® exam applicants to document on their applications.
-To break this number down into PMI’s target units, we then divided 2,000 work hours per year by 12 months and get 167 hours per month.
-Simply then determine whether you worked on the mission/exercise you’re translating full-time, three-quarter time, half-time, or one-quarter time to get you respective gross hours.
+To break this number down into PMI’s target units, we divide 2,000 work hours per year by 12 months and get a conservative 160 hours per month.
+Use this factor X your project’s total number of months to calculate your project’s Total Gross Hours, which you’ll multiply by the % of time you devoted to it each month for it’s duration, i.e. full-time, three-quarter time, half-time, or one-quarter time to get you respective Revised Total Gross Hours.

 We need to see a User Input Summary, so we can determine the project’s Objective, which then allows us to determine the project’s Theme, which then allows us to dial our focus in on the project activities, leadership actions, deliverables, artifacts, and dimensions that describe accurately and robustly your project management experience.

 First, you’ll use Vet Stone to translate all of your military mission and exercise experience into its commercially viable, highly valuable civilianized version using the codified project management language and toolbox.

 Second, you’ll then cut and past the content into your PMP application at www.pmi.org, get test approval, study for the exam, pass the PMP exam, update your Executive resume and LinkedIn profile with the credential and one project per billet.
 A lot of work goes into this step.